salarMokhtariL/TA/DM.md

 Registration for the Quera class is mandatory because you must submit the answer to the exercises from there
 ### Note 3 :
  Please join the class telegram group [link](https://t.me/+dfgu2DkJDo41MTNk)

+### Note 4 :
+The first series of exercises were uploaded to GitHub and Quera